 Answer: For leaves, blossoms and other organic debris you can use a fine mesh net.
 In most cases it might be easier to use a pond vacuum.
-You can make one yourself from the plans or buy one at our nursery for $34.95 plus tax.
+You can make one yourself from the plans.

 Question: How do I make streams and waterfalls?

 Answer: Come to Roadhouse Nursery and discuss your water feature plans.
 We can give you good ideas.
 Check out our Streams & Waterfalls handout.

 Question: What pond liner do you carry?